-After an insurable incident has occurred, contact the Director of Card Services and Purchasing immediately.
-The Director of Card Services and Purchasing will act as the University's claims coordinator and will be responsible for seeing the adjustment of the loss through to a successful conclusion.
+After an insurable incident has occurred, contact the Office Services and Purchasing Coordinator immediately.
+The Office Services and Purchasing Coordinatorwill act as the University's claims coordinator and will be responsible for seeing the adjustment of the loss through to a successful conclusion.